prototypefund/Digital_Bargeld-docs/index.rst

 We are building an anonymous, taxable payment system using modern cryptography.
-Customers will use traditional money transfers to send money to a digital Mint and in return receive (anonymized) digital cash.
+Customers will use traditional money transfers to send money to a digital Exchange and in return receive (anonymized) digital cash.
 Customers can use this digital cash to anonymously pay Merchants.
-Merchants can redeem the digital cash for traditional money at the digital Mint.
+Merchants can redeem the digital cash for traditional money at the digital Exchange.
 As Merchants are not anonymous, they can be taxed, enabling income or sales taxes to be withheld by the state while providing anonymity for Customers.

-Cryptography is used to ensure that none of the participants can defraud the others without being detected immediately; however, in practice a fradulent Mint might go bankrupt instead of paying the Merchants and thus the Mint will need to be audited regularly like any other banking institution.
+Cryptography is used to ensure that none of the participants can defraud the others without being detected immediately; however, in practice a fradulent Exchange might go bankrupt instead of paying the Merchants and thus the Exchange will need to be audited regularly like any other banking institution.

 The system will be based on free software and open protocols.
-In this document, we describe the REST-based API of the Mint, which is at the heart of the system.
+In this document, we describe the REST-based API of the Exchange, which is at the heart of the system.